 Oct 27: 9:20 am MT

-The genesis of Andy’s conservation and environmental ethic was his work as a backcountry ranger in Rocky Mountain National Park and wildland firefighter on an initial attack Hot Shot crew and a Wilderness Ranger in New Mexico.
-Wirth attended the University of Edinburgh, Colorado State University and has professional development certificates from Stanford University.
+Andy has always been very active in his communities and served on over twenty nonprofit boards of directors.
+Wirth has also maintained a lifelong commitment and an action-oriented disposition relative to conservation and environmental issues.
+The genesis of Wirth’s conservation and environmental ethic can be traced to his grandfather, Conrad Wirth, who served as the Director of National Park Service under Presidents Eisenhower, Kennedy and Johnson.
+Conrad Wirth’s influence led to Wirth working as a backcountry ranger in Rocky Mountain National Park and as a wildland firefighter on an initial attack Hot Shot crew and Wilderness Ranger in northern New Mexico.
+Wirth attended Colorado State University, the University of Edinburgh and has professional certificates from Stanford University.

 Student-Led Industry Trends Session

 Moderated by David Knight, Human Dimensions of Natural Resources, Colorado State University